jeremehancock/ubuntu-ce-parental-controls/README.md

 ## Disclaimer

 All code is provided as-is without any warranty.
-This tool will download and setup a new hosts file.
-It will be making changes to your system and should be USED AT YOUR OWN RISK!